htichcock/RED-web-dev-project-03/README.md

 	- on the paddle hit the y direction vector is set to between -0.5 and 0.5 depending on where it is hit on the paddle, the speed also increases depending on where it was hit.
 The closer to the edge the faster it is!

+## New technologies
+- This was my first project using es6 syntax and OOP in js
+- This was my first project using Webpack for my dev environment

 ## Setup

 **Install dependencies:**